RGuisgo/MySQL_Data_Cleaning_Project/README.md

 # MySQL_Data_Cleaning_Project on World Life Expectancy

-# This Readme containg codes about creating my first sql database, cleaning data set and more
+# This Readme contains codes about creating my first sql database, cleaning data set and more

 #First, it looks for duplicate and delete the dupliacte.